 Majoring in materials science and engineering prepared me to leap into nearly any science or engineering topic and walk away with at least a basic understanding of a mechanism or property of a system.
 My strong analytical skills and interest in a wide variety of science and engineering topics meant I could be an ambassador for engineering and share my excitement with others.

 So, I made a scary, but rewarding choice: Rather than practicing engineering, I chose to preach about it.
 For more than a decade, I’ve been a science writer and communicator, translating technical content into layperson-friendly news articles, features and fodder for social media.

-I’m not the only one to take the path less traveled: materials science and engineering majors have gone on to successful careers in science policy, patent law, entrepreneurship, product design and even as a judge on a reality TV show.
+I’m not the only one to take the path less traveled.
+In addition to leading successful careers in research, processing engineering, manufacturing and other industries, many materials science and engineering majors have gone on to successful careers in science policy, patent law, entrepreneurship, product design and even as a judge on a STEM-themed reality TV show.
 Here are a few examples:

 Christine Gulbranson ’94, MBA ’96, Ph.D. ’97

 Christine Gulbranson is senior vice president for innovation and entrepreneurship for the University of California system.
 Gulbranson is the University of California Office of the President's first “systemwide innovation guru” and a former venture capital executive and entrepreneur.
 She works with all 10 UC campuses, five medical centers and three national labs, as well as a statewide agriculture and natural resource program to enable greater collaborations and translation of research and innovation into the marketplace.

 Melissa Lum has been working as an engineer in Nike’s apparel lab since completing her master’s degree in textiles at UC Davis in 2015.
 She develops novel test methods used to validate the performance of innovative materials for use in Nike’s apparel products.